r4ns3k/r4ns3k.github.io/_posts/2023-04-06-what-is-protocol-in-computer-networks?.md

 protcol is set of rules which governs the data communication.A protocol defines what is communicated, how it is communicated, and when it is communicated.
 The key elements of a protocol are syntax, semantics, and timing.

 ## some protocols
 Ethernet and tcp used for sending and recieving data http : to access web smtp:for email

 several protocols are used to achieve a task

+humans need a language to talk with each other,language contains grammer..etc,likewise computer components are communicate with each other by using protocol.<br>
+ex:web server and browser can coomunicate by same languge here the langugae they used is http.<br>

 ## what is protocol
 protocol is nothing but set of rules between communicating entities <br>